bmc/brizzled/id/77/index.md

 example of handlers that simply display a page.
 Here's the `ShowArticlesHandler` class again:

+{% highlight python %}
     class ShowArticlesHandler(request.BlogRequestHandler):
         def get(self):
             articles = Article.get_all()
             template_vars = {'articles' : articles}
             self.render_template('admin-main.html', template_vars)
+{% endhighlight %}

 First, because it defines only the `get()` method, it supports just the HTTP GET semantics.
 (POST is not supported for the associated URL.)

 The actual handler is simple: It retrieves all articles, whether draft or published, puts the resulting list in a dictionary, and uses that dictionary to render the template.
 That's it; that's the *entire* handler.
 The `NewArticleHandler` is similarly simple.

 The `EditArticleHandler` is a little more complicated, only because it has to handle a few additional things:

+{% highlight python %}
     class EditArticleHandler(request.BlogRequestHandler):
         def get(self):
             id = int(self.request.get('id'))